Your Team Members

 PCTs are available 24 hours/7 days a week providing medication oversight and assistance as well as additional medical care as needed under the guidance and supervision of a Registered Nurse.

-A LSS is a specially trained staff member in our Residential Program.
-A LSS will help clients manage their day by assisting with meals, dressing, bathing, and getting to appointments.
-Depending on training and experience, an LSS may carry the designation of Coach, Advisor, or Specialist.
+A DSP is a specially trained staff member in our Residential Program.
+A DSP will help clients manage their day by assisting with meals, dressing, bathing, and getting to appointments.
+Depending on training and experience, a DSP may carry the designation of Coach, Advisor, or Specialist.

 Occupational Therapists (OT)